 - To get rid of the debugs menu from your app, using the terminal again type in “defaults delete com.apple.reminders RemindersDebugMenu” without the quotes

 - Quit the Reminders app.
 Check when you launch the app again.

-If the problems that you are experiencing are only happening on your iPhone or iPad, Please try the steps below and check if it addresses the issue.
+If the problems that you are experiencing is only happening on your iPhone or iPad, try the steps below and check if it addresses the issue.

 - The obvious answer is to start by performing a forced restart on your iOS device.
 If you have an iPhone 6 series or older model, press the Home and on/off button together and hold for about 10 seconds or so till the Apple logo shows up.
 Once the device restarts, check and see if the issue is resolved.